Beginner

 This is where “Solana card” stops being abstract.

-KAST offers multiple Solana card options, all built on the same core idea: you spend from a crypto-funded balance while payments feel familiar everywhere else.
+KAST offers multiple Solana card options, all built on the same core idea: you spend using a credit line secured by your deposited crypto balance while payments feel familiar everywhere else.

 How to Order a Solana Card